 The anti-apartheid leader built his retirement home in Qunu and was living there until his repeated hospitalizations which started at the end of last year.
 Nelson Mandela attended the burial of his son at the family plot in Qunu in 2005, and it was widely expected that the leader himself will be buried there.

-But his grandson exhumed the bodies of Mandela's three children and moved them to nearby Mvezo, where he holds authority as chief.
+But his grandson exhumed the bodies of Mandela's three children and moved them to nearby Mvezo, which is the former president's birthplace and the grandson holds authority as chief.

 Eldest daughter Makaziwe and other Mandela family members want the family bodies returned to their original graves in Qunu, according to the reports.